Indigenous Arts Campus at Evergreen

 Carving Studio

-Opened in early 2019, the 2,000 square foot carving studio, with support from Margaret A Cargill Philanthropies, the Hugh and Jane Ferguson Foundation, the Lucky Eagle Casino and numerous individual donors.
-The studio can accommodate both academic instruction and tribal focused residencies.
-The original 800 square foot carving studio was repurposed as the Indigenous 2-D Design Studio where sculptors design their projects before carving in the larger space.
+The 2,000 square foot carving studio opened in 2019 with support from Margaret A Cargill Philanthropies, the Hugh and Jane Ferguson Foundation, the Lucky Eagle Casino and numerous individual donors.
+The studio can accommodate academic instruction and tribal focused residencies.
+The original 800 square foot carving studio was repurposed as the Indigenous 2-D Design Studio where sculptors design projects before carving in the larger space.
 The area encompassing both studios is known as Pay3q’ali ("A Place to Carve”), a Twana name gifted by Skokomish spiritual leader and alumnus, sm3tcoom Delbert Miller.

 The carving studio on the Indigenous Arts Campus at Evergreen